rileyrg/Emacs-Customisations/README.md

     ```emacs-lisp
     (use-package company
+      ;;:disabled
       :init
       (add-hook 'after-init-hook 'global-company-mode))
     ```

 5.  corfu

     I've had to turn this off as moving up and down auto selects at times.
+Back to company-mode.

     ```emacs-lisp
     (use-package corfu